 If you now amend the controller such that it returns x1 as the name of the view (return new ModelAndView("x1", map);) and run your application again, you should find that the Excel spreadsheet is created and downloaded automatically when you request the same page as before.

 14.6.2.4.
 Subclassing for PDF views

-The PDF version of the word simpler. list is even This time, the class extends the implements org.springframework.web.servlet.view.document.AbstractPdfView and buildPdfDocument() method as follows..
+The PDF version of the word list is even simpler. time, class extends org.springframework.web.servlet.view.document.AbstractPdfView and implements the buildPdfDocument() method as follows...